Baggins5066/Meat-Bot/replit.md

 ## Features
 - **AI-Powered Response Decision**: Uses AI to intelligently decide when to respond based on message context, conversation history, and relevance
+- **Smart User Recognition**: Detects when talking to Baggins or Snazzy Daddy and avoids mentioning them to themselves
 - **LLM-Powered Responses**: Uses Google Gemini 2.5 Flash to generate contextual responses
 - **Conversation Memory**: Maintains short-term memory per channel (last 10 messages)
 - **Emoji Reactions**: Automatically reacts to messages with relevant emojis